tomaszkapron/tomaszkapron/README.md

-- 👋 Hi, I’m @tomaszkapron, automatic control and robotics student
+- 👋 Hi, I’m @tomaszkapron, robotics and autonomus systems student
-- 👀 I’m interested in process automation and broad technology
+- 👀 I’m interested in autonomous vehicles, backend web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Spring Boot, ROS2 and Autoware
 - 📫 How to reach me: tomasz.a.kapron@gmail.com

 <!---